suhithr/hands_dirty_deep_learning_curriculum/transformers/1-Transformers.md

 - Here are some first principle questions to answer:
     - What is different architecturally from the Transformer, vs a normal RNN, like an LSTM?
 (Specifically, how are recurrence and time managed?)
+        - One key difference (and advantage to the transformer) is that an entire sequence of input tokens is processed at once and the output is produced one at a time.
+This is much faster than an RNN which needs to process one token at a time as the hidden state created by a token depends on the one before it.
+        - The attention concept helps this as we can attend to the entire input at once and thus generate relationships between them.
+This also helps with longer-range dependencies that RNNs would have trouble managing.

     - Attention is defined as, $Attention(Q,K,V) = softmax(QK^T/\sqrt(d_k))\cdot V$.
 What are the dimensions for Q, K, and V?
 Why do we use this setup?
 What other combinations could we do with (Q,K) that also output weights?

         - Given the number of elements in the query is $n$ then $Q: n \times d_k$ , $K: n\times d_k$ , $V: n\times d_v$ so thus the output is $n \times d_v$